 You probably stumbled upon this article through another site like LinkedIn, Reddit or Facebook.
 That in itself is proof that social media is prevalent and crucial as a source of retrieving information.
 In the small business world, there’s a stigma around social media marketing that leads business owners to focus their efforts elsewhere.
 “I can’t gauge how many people are reading this,” and “I pay for ads but don’t see traction from it,” are common frustrations when you’re trying to get your name out there.

 In our previous post, we mentioned The Rule of 7, which states that it takes 7 impressions or touches on a customer before they make a purchasing decision.
 Social media platforms can be a very heavyweight fighter in being one (or more) of those touches.
-Here are some tips to keep in mind about managing social media for your business.
+Whilst using social media platforms for business, you need to consider what sort of content you’re putting out there.
+Some companies utilize the services of various pr agencies to help them produce content and grow their brand.
+If your business is based in the Philippines, you might want to consider looking at NGP IMC, or if your business is located elsewhere you could research local pr agencies nearer to you.
+However, if you decide you want to manage your content yourself, here are some tips to keep in mind about managing social media for your business.

 1. Understand Who Your Audience is.